Editor's Note: This post has been updated with new links and content.

 Original Publication Date: April 1, 2016

-Today we’re discussing dimensional weight, an important topic for shippers and anyone involved in the supply chain.
+Dimensional weight - also known as DIM weight - is an important topic for shippers and anyone involved in the supply chain.

 Variables in Shipping Rates